Agriculture Trends: What Entrepreneurs Need to Know

 On the positive side, people will still need to eat.
 Preferences may change, but consumption will continue to be there.
 The fact that agriculture sustained growth (albeit from a low base) again showed the importance of the industry in South Africa.
 Both from a food security and employment perspective.

 COVID-19 boosted the demand for citrus due to its inherent health benefits.
 Thus, exports are expected to remain robust in the year ahead as the COVID-19 effect will take time to fade.
-The bullish production conditions with above-normal rainfall due to the La Nina weather pattern will boost fruit harvest in the new season.
+The bullish production conditions with above-normal rainfall due to the La Niña weather pattern will boost fruit harvest in the new season.

 On the negative side, the COVID-19-induced lockdown measures will continue to constrain crude oil demand and help limit increases in fuel prices.
 This will help soften the blow on the already battered consumer disposable income.

-However, industries that struggled during 2020 due to the lockdown regulations (e.g. wine, tobacco and hunting), will still struggle to recover in 2021.
-The economic downturn will also have a prolonged impact on consumer spending and in turn agriculture.
+However, industries that struggled during 2020 due to the lockdown regulations (e.g. wine, tobacco and hunting) will still struggle to recover in 2021.
+The economic downturn will also have a prolonged impact on consumer spending and, in turn, agriculture.

 The pandemic elicited some unfavourable trade practices such as export bans to safeguard local supplies and contain prices.
 This might cause further disruptions to trade flows if the situation persists.
 Nonetheless, this has been limited to a few countries and fortunately not worldwide.